 | TCB-208||Known Issue||TorizonCore Builder: bundled container executed with net=host permission fails with error "SIOCSIFFLAGS: Operation not permitted"||Low|

-Description: As reported in our community, with TorizonCore Builder, If you bundle a container that requires host network permissions (--cap-add NET_ADMIN and --network host), the container will fail upon execution with the error "SIOCSIFFLAGS: Operation not permitted".
+Description: As reported in our community, with TorizonCore Builder, If you bundle a container that sets extended attributes on files inside the container (for example, using the "setcap" command), the container will fail upon execution with the error "SIOCSIFFLAGS: Operation not permitted" or another related error.

 If you remove the bundled container and manually pull it from Docker Hub, then try to run it again, the same error will not happen.

 While this bug was investigated, we came to docker build does not preserve xattrs in the generated image, and after several tests such as setting capabilities and building the container with the classic Docker vs Buildkit, we concluded that:

 - Docker does not keep all extended attributes that are set in a Dockerfile, regardless of using Buildkit or the Classic Docker builder, and using Docker directly (without Compose).

 - Even some capabilities that are kept by Docker get lost when bundling a container with TorizonCore Builder